turingschool/career-development-curriculum/module-0-capstone/pd_prework.md

    * How do you work best?
    * What is your greatest area of improvement?
    * How do you hope to maximize your strengths for your new career in software development?
+   * How might knowing about your strengths and working preferences benefit you as a software developer?

+**Please put your reflections in your PD pre-work gist that you'll submit in the survey [here](https://sites.google.com/casimircreative.com/enrollment/pre-work?authuser=0)

 Optional further reading:
    * [How to Hire Like Google & Facebook](https://www.forbes.com/sites/ashoka/2014/04/15/how-to-hire-like-google-and-facebook-evaluating-candidates-beyond-their-technical-ability/#64c08fc513bf): (5 minute read)
    * [Four Essentials of Strengths-Based Leadership](http://www.forbes.com/sites/ekaterinawalter/2013/08/27/four-essentials-of-strength-based-leadership/#76b62a91fa21): (6 minute read)